apify-projects/apify-orchestrator/README.md

 cp -r src/* PATH_TO_MY_PROJECT/src/orchestrator/
 ```

-The dependencies of this libraries are:
+The dependencies of these libraries are:

 - `apify`
 - `apify-client`